 During the year ended December 31, 2019, the Company, a then director of the Company, and the Trust agreed that promissory notes held by the director and the Trust in the outstanding principal amounts of \$175,000 and \$500,000, respectively, would be exchanged for shares of common stock and warrants, as described below, in connection with a Public Offering.
 The exchange price for the indebtedness was to be equal to 75% of the public offering price of the common stock, or units of common stock and warrants, as the case may be, offered pursuant to the Public Offering (the "Director/Trust Exchange Price").
 The number of shares of common stock issuable pursuant to the warrants to be issued to the director and the Trust was to be in the same ratio to the number of shares of common stock issued upon exchange of their indebtedness as the number of shares of common stock subject to any warrants included as part of units offered pursuant to the Public Offering (the "Public Warrants") bore to the number of shares of common stock issued as part of the Public Offering units.
-The exercise price of the warrants to be issued to the director and the Trust was to be 125% of the Director/Trust Exchange Price and the term of the warrants was to be the same term as the Public Warrants.
-Concurrently with the exchange, the exercise prices of outstanding warrants by the director and the Trust for the purchase of an aggregate of 1,377,842 shares of common stock of the Company was to be reduced from between \$1.50 and \$4.00 per share to \$0.75 per share and the expiration dates of such warrants was to be extended from between December 2019 and March 2022 to December 2023.
-The exchange agreements were submitted for approval by the stockholders of the Company, which was obtained in August 2019.
+The exercise price of the warrants to be issued to the director and the Trust was to be the same term as the Public Warrants.
+Concurrently with the exchange, the exercise prices of outstanding warrants held by the director and the Trust for the purchase of an aggregate of 344 (1,377,842 pre-reverse stock split) shares of common stock of the Company was to be reduced from between \$6,000 and \$16,000 (\$1.50 and \$4.00 pre-reverse stock split) per share to \$3,000 (\$0.75 pre-reverse stock split) per share and the expiration dates of such warrants was to be exchange agreements were submitted for approval by the stockholders of the Company, which was obtained in August 2019.
 As a result of the Company's Chapter 11 reorganization the exchange did not occur.

-As of December 31, 2019, certain related party notes in the aggregate principal amount of \$485,000 were convertible into shares of common stock of the Company at a conversion price of \$0.60 per share, subject to adjustment, and a five-year warrant for the purchase of a number of shares equal to the number of shares issued upon the conversion of the principal amounts of the notes.
+As of December 31, 2019, certain related party notes in the aggregate principal amount of \$485,000 were convertible into shares of common stock of the Company at a conversion price of \$2,400 (\$0.60 pre-reverse stock split) per share, subject to adjustment, and a five-year warrant for the purchase of a number of shares equal to the number of shares issued upon the conversion of the principal amounts of the notes.